Madlab2/CloudMetrics/README.md

 - Visual Studio Code

 ## How to use
-Clone the repository and change your docker mount in the devcontainer.json file.
+Clone the repository and **change your docker mount path** in the devcontainer.json file.
+It is important that your .las files lie under the path you are mounting.
 Then build as a devcontainer in VSCode.
-Use the jupyter notebook for manipulations and plotting of your labelled .las point clouds. \
+Use the jupyter notebook for manipulations and plotting of your labelled .las point clouds.

-Currently, operations like ConvexHull and Haussdorff Metric computation are too intensive to be performed in the notebook.
-There are two scripts, one for computing the convex hulls of the two poitn clouds, one for computing the haussdrof Distance using these hulls.\
+Currently, operations like computing the Convex Hull and Haussdorff Metric are too intensive to be performed in the notebook.
+Instead, there are two scripts, one for computing the convex hulls of the two point clouds, a second one for computing the haussdrof Distance using these hulls.

 To run the hull compution script, open a terminal and run
 ```bash
 cd src
 python3 compute_convex_hulls.py <path/to/pc_1> <path/to/pc_2>
 ```
-This saves the two hulls as .pkl files to your disc into the respective point cloud paths. \
+This saves the two hulls as .pkl files to your disc into the respective point cloud paths.

 Afterwards you can run
 ```bash
 cd src
 python3 compute_haussdorff.py <path/to/pc_1> <path/to/pc_2> <path/to/hull_1> <path/to/hull_2>
 ```
-Depending on your point cloud size, these scripts can take a long time.
+Depending on your point cloud size, these scripts can take a long time to compute or crash even.